 Based on the significant Spearman correlations between the raw environmental variables and raw macrobenthic indices (Figure 2), SR, H’, N2 and M-AMBI were significantly higher at stations where mean Temp was lower, salinity was more stable and eutrophication related variables were lower, especially mean [Chla].
 Furthermore, H’, N2 and M-AMBI were significantly higher at stations where mean Sal and βMM were higher while SR and M-AMBI were also significantly higher at deeper stations located in larger lagoons.
 AMBI appeared to be significantly correlated positively only with mean [NOx] while total macrofauna density was significantly higher at stations with lower but more variable summer water temperatures, lower salinity and lower mean [DIP].

 The results of the multiple linear regressions identifying which variables influenced the macrobenthic indices are presented in Table 3.
 The most parsimonious models contained between two and four predictors and explained between 27% and 74% of the macrobenthic indices’ variability.
 All the models contained at least one predictor associated to eutrophication and at least one predictor associated to natural variability except the N2 and AMBI models, which only contained predictors associated to natural variability and eutrophication respectively.
 Lagoon-sea connection was selected in three models, H’, N2 and M-AMBI, and in all three, the response variable was significantly higher in strongly connected lagoons.
 Differently, H’ and N2 were significantly higher and lower in moderately connected lagoons, respectively, while M-AMBI was significantly lower in weakly connected lagoons.
 Mean Temp and mean Sal were selected in two models, SR and macrofauna density.
-Mean Temp negatively influenced SR and macrofauna density while mean Sal positively influenced SR and had a quadratic effect (concave form) on macrofauna density. ΒMM was selected in two models, H’ and N2, and positively influenced both response variables.
+Mean Temp negatively influenced SR and macrofauna density while mean Sal positively influenced SR and had a quadratic effect (concave form) on macrofauna density. βMM was selected in two models, H’ and N2, and positively influenced both response variables.
 The AMBI model was composed of mean [TN] (positive effect) and CV [NH4+] (quadratic effect, concave form).
 Finally, three other eutrophication related variables, CV [TN], mean [NH4+] and CV [NOx], were selected respectively in H’, macrofauna density and M-AMBI models where they had either a negative effect (M-AMBI) or a quadratic effect (concave form, H’ and density).

 To isolate the independent effect of eutrophication on macrobenthic indices, we also plotted the partial effect of mean [Chla] on SR, H’ and M-AMBI once the effect of the other predictors retained in the minimal adequate models (Table 3) had been removed (Appendix 6).
 After controlling for the effect of mean Sal and mean Temp, the simple linear regression model between mean [Chla] and SR was still significant (adj.
 R2 = 0.32, F(1, 39) = 19.55, p < 0.001).
 It was also the case for the model between mean [Chla] and H’ after controlling for the effect of lagoon-sea connection, CV [TN], CV [TN]2 and βMM (adj.
 R2 = 0.14, F(1, 39) = 7.33, p = 0.01) and for the model between mean [Chla] and M-AMBI after controlling for lagoon-sea connection and CV [NOx] (adj.
 R2 = 0.26, F(1, 39) = 15.41, p < 0.001).